code-craka/creavibe-pro/docs/privacy-policy-deployment-guide.md

 1. In your Vercel dashboard, go to your project settings.
 2. Navigate to the "Domains" section.
-3. Add your custom domain (e.g., creavibe.pro).
+3. Add your custom domain (e.g., CreaVibe).
 4. Follow the instructions to configure DNS settings.

 ## Post-Deployment Checks